 8 January 1973: Captain Paul D. Howman and First Lieutenant Lawrence W. Kullman, 4th Tactical Fighter Squadron, 432d Tactical Reconnaissance Wing, flying McDonnell F-4D-29-MC Phantom II 65-0796, were leading a flight of two fighters on combat air patrol in Route Pack III.
 Their call sign was CRAFTY ONE.
-A U.S. Navy cruiser, call sign RED CROWN, was steaming in the Gulf of Tonkin off the coast of North Vietnam, providing radar coverage for the fighters.
+A U.S. Navy guided missile cruiser, call sign RED CROWN, was steaming in the Gulf of Tonkin off the coast of North Vietnam, providing radar coverage for the fighters.

 The following is a recount of the last USAF MiG kill in Southeast Asia; it occurred on 8 January 1973.

 Crafty, a flight of two F-4s from the 4th Tactical Fighter Squadron, was assigned a night MiGCAP mission in support of B-52 strikes.
 They ingressed North Vietnam through the “Gorilla’s Head” and established their CAP about 70 miles southwest of Hanoi.
 The pilot of Crafty One was Captain Paul D. Howman.
 His backseater was First Lieutenant Lawrence W. Kullman.
 The following is Captain Howman’s description of the kill.

 “About five minutes after arriving on station, we were advised by Red Crown that a MiG was airborne out of Phuc Yen and was heading southwest toward the inbound strike force.
 They vectored us northwest and told us he had leveled at 13,000 feet.
 Passing through [a heading of] north, we picked him up on radar at about 60 miles.
 We were able to follow him most of the way in as the range decreased.
 At about 30 miles, I called 02 and we jettisoned our centerline tanks.”